porrige51122/Pond/README.md

  * ⏺ Shape ⏺
    * The pond has banks to show that the pond isn't endless.
 It is contained. contained by you!
    * From here we have a random assortment of grass and cattails and rocks
+ * 🎶 Music 🎶
+   * No relaxation is perfect without some optional Lo-Fi tunes in the background

 Planned features:
  * 🌙 Day Night Cycle 🌙